liferay/liferay-docs/develop/tutorials/articles/260-forms/01-form-field-types/01-creating-form-field-types.markdown

         }
     }

 It's all boilerplate and can be copied directly into your module's `build.gradle` if you follow the conventions presented here.
+If you're developing in a Liferay Workspace, omit the `buildscript {...}` block and the `apply plugin` directive.
+The Liferay Plugin dependency is already configured in the Workspace's Gradle files.

 Next craft the OSGi Component that marks your class as an implementation of `DDMFormFieldType`.